WomenPlusPlus/deploy-impact-23-shift-3/frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Learn more
+## Testing

-- [Next.js documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Customizing Material UI](https://mui.com/material-ui/customization/how-to-customize/) - approaches to customizing Material UI.

-You can head back to the documentation and continue by browsing the [templates](https://mui.com/material-ui/getting-started/templates/) section.

-## For testing we use Cypress test runner
+For testing we use Cypress test runner.

-- To run tests in a web browser:
+To run tests in a web browser:
 ```bash
  npx cypress open
 ```